Cathedral plans regal tomb for England's Richard III

 The cathedral had been reluctant to build a large tomb but backed down after pressure grew for a more imposing burial site.

-The diocese said on Friday it would spend 1 million pounds on the reinterment ceremony and a raised tomb designed by architects van Heynigen and Haward.
+The diocese said on Friday it would spend 1 million pounds ($1.5 million) on the reinterment ceremony and a raised tomb designed by architects van Heynigen and Haward.

-"We are committed to reinter King Richard with honour and we have listened carefully to the different views that were expressed," said David Monteith, dean of Leicester Cathedral.
+"We are committed to reinter King Richard with honor and we have listened carefully to the different views that were expressed," said David Monteith, dean of Leicester Cathedral.

 "We want to create a really wonderful space in the cathedral for him and the many thousands of people we know will want to come to visit and pay their respects."